LightAN21/Algorithm-Tools/graph/README.md

 A graph is a way to representing relationships that exist between pairs of objects.

-That is, a ghrph is simply a set V of objects, called vertices, and a collection E of pairs of vertices from V, called edges.
+That is, a ghrph is simply a set V of objects, called vertices or nodes, and a collection E of pairs of vertices from V, called edges.

 Edges in a graph are either directed or undirected.

 Notation: we use (u, v) to represent an edge of a graph.

-### degree of vertices
+### Degree of Vertices
 * The degree (or valency) of a vertex of a graph is the number of edges that are incident to the vertex, and in a multigraph, loops are counted twice.

 Notation: we use deg(v) to denote the degree of a vertex v of a graph.